flatcar/sysext-bakery/README.md

 [… writes mydocker.raw into current directory …]
 ```

-Pass the `OS` or `ARCH` environment variables to build for another target than Flatcar amd64, e.g., for Fedora arm64:
+Pass the `OS` or `ARCH` environment variables to build for another target than Flatcar amd64, e.g., for any distro with arm64:

 ```
-OS=fedora ARCH=aarch64 ./create_docker_sysext.sh 20.10.13 mydocker
+OS=_any ARCH=aarch64 ./create_docker_sysext.sh 20.10.13 mydocker
 [… writes mydocker.raw into current directory …]
 ```